AumNittaya/Pomelo_Test/readme.md

-# How to execute automated script
+# How to Execute Automated Script

 ## Installation Guide